raganwald/raganwald.github.com/_posts/2018-08-30-a-flock-of-mockingbirds.md

 If we were learning Combinatorial Logic, we'd start with the most basic combinators like `S`, `K`, and `I`, and work up from there to practical combinators.
 We'd learn that the fundamental combinators are named after birds following the example of Raymond Smullyan's famous book [To Mock a Mockingbird][mock].
 Needless to say, the title of the book and its central character is the inspiration for this essay!

 [mock]: http://www.amazon.com/gp/product/B00A1P096Y/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00A1P096Y&linkCode=as2&tag=raganwald001-20

-There are an infinite number of combinators, but

 ---